HarlandClarke/HC-Dev/README.md

     path: '/store/scripts/gallery.js',
     // Indicates if the script should be loaded async or not
     loadAsync: true,
     // Indicates if the script should be added before the closing head tag instead of the closing body tag
     loadInHead: false,
     // URL match pattern for which pages the script should be injected
+    pattern: new RegEx('.jsp','g'),
+    // The custom route which needs to be overriden.
+Similar to the localRoute above, but specific to this script. (optional)
+    customRoute: {
+      '/store/scripts/gallery.js': '/localApp/app.js'
+    },
+    // The routine used for matching which pages this script should be included for.
+If all requests, just return true.
+    matchRoutine: (config, req, protocol, host, finalBody) => {
+      // Match only jsp pages
+      if (req.url.indexOf('dynoGallery=true') > -1){
+        return req.url.includes('.jsp');
+      }
+      return false;
+    },

+  // Links To Inject
+  linksToInject: [{
+    // The link ref type
+    ref: 'stylesheet',
+    // The path of the script to include
+    path: '/styles/someStylesheet.css',
+    // Indicates if the script should be added before the closing head tag instead of the closing body tag
+    loadInHead: false,
+    // URL match pattern for which pages the script should be injected